CAR AND DEEP CYCLE BATTERY FAQ 2013

 Car and deep cycle lead-acid battery answers to Frequently Asked Questions (FAQs), tips, manufacturer's information, references and hyperlinks are contained on this consumer oriented Web site about car, power sports (including motorcycle), truck, boat, marine, recreational vehicle (RV), solar, UPS and other starting and deep cycle applications.

 Car and Deep Cycle Battery Frequently Asked Questions (FAQ) 2012 (English Version)

 This consumer oriented FAQ contains answers and information about lead-acid batteries used to start car, truck, boat, recreational vehicle (RV), power sports (including motorcycle), motor home, tractor and other engines.
 It also answers questions about golf cart, EV, traction, motive, solar, standby, stationary, UPS, network, industrial and other lead-acid batteries used in deep cycle applications.
 It covers charging (and chargers), testing, buying replacement batteries, installing, myths, overnight draining, removing sulfation, storing (or winterizing), jump starting, and other topics about car (starting) and deep cycle batteries.
-The FAQ was last updated on April 14, 2013 and contains updates and changes to the SoC Tables in Section 4.
+The FAQ was last updated on December 8, 2013.

 Häufig Gestellte Fragen Zu Autobatterien Und Zyklenfesten Batterien 2010 (German Version was translated by Carsten Stupka and last updated on March 4, 2012.)